Learn about the best Types of Ginger Plants and their uses. You can grow them for ornamental and culinary purposes easily!

 Other Names: Ginger Wort, Malaysian Ginger

-Beehive Ginger is famous as an ornamental plant due to its unique skep-beehive like yellow inflorescences that become red once mature.
-All parts have a strong gingery fragrance, leaves and rhizomes are ingredients in making local dishes and appetizers.
+Beehive Ginger is famous as an ornamental plant due to its unique beehive-like yellow inflorescences that become red once mature.
+All parts have a strong gingery fragrance, making local dishes and appetizers.

 - Avoid placing it in full sun, as direct sunlight can burn this plant.